-Given the large number of construction and renovation projects on McGill’s downtown campus, here are a few tips to keep in mind:
+Given the large number of construction and renovation projects on McGill’s campuses, here are a few tips to keep in mind:

 - Observe all signs and safety perimeters established around construction sites and hoisting areas.